- How to play Pokémon GO

 How to find Pokémon in Pokémon GO

 • Now it's time to go out and about to find Pokémon in the wild.
-Pokémon GO displays a map of your surroundings, and nearby Pokémon are shown as leaves rustling on the ground.
-A bar at the bottom right shows which Pokémon are nearby.
+Pokémon GO displays a map of your surroundings, and nearby Pokémon are shown in the bar at the bottom right with a photograph of the PokéStop closest to them.
 If the Pokémon is greyed out then it is one you haven't seen before and is not yet in your PokéDex.

 • You'll find different Pokémon in different areas.
 For example, near a lake or river you might find water Pokémon, and in towns and rural areas you'll likely find a lot of normal Pokémon.
 In our experience some of the most common are Pidgeys and Rattatas, but both can become quite powerful when powered up fully and then evolved.
 Don't worry if certain Pokémon are never in your area - you can still hatch them via eggs.